snowsenpai/nodejs-ts-api/README.md

 An access token can be generated for a registered user by making a request to `(POST api/v1/auth/login)` endpoint.

-## Validation

 ## Documentation

 ### Code Documentation

+Code documentation in generated using [TypeDoc](https://typedoc.org).

 ### API Documentation

-Sample api [documentation](https://documenter.getpostman.com/view/20696731/2s9Y5ZuMEM), full api documentation will be available soon, please be patient :wink:
+Sample postman [documentation](https://documenter.getpostman.com/view/20696731/2s9Y5ZuMEM), full api documentation will be available soon, please be patient :wink:.

 ## Testing

+[Jest](https://jestjs.io/) in used for assertions and mocks while [supertest](https://www.npmjs.com/package/supertest) is used to test the server's endpoints and routes.

 ### Setup